mdlutz24/drupal-meeting-parser/README.md

 4. A grayed out Drupal meeting parser icon will appear in your browser alongside the URL bar.

 4. Open the chatroom in Google Chrome.
-The icon will become blue and three flat gray buttons should apear on the top of the page: Clear, Add Thread and Copy.
+The icon will become blue and four bright yellow buttons should apear on the top of the page: Clear memory, Add with credit, Add without credit and To clipboard.

 ## When to use